Councilmembers Kinnear and Wilkerson Support a Development Moratorium; Work to be Done to Get the Rest of the City Council to Vote YES!

 With our neighborhood at a Level 2, three members of our family started packing to evacuate while the fourth left to help our stranded neighbors.
 Our cell phones were flooded with texts and calls from neighbors sharing information and comparing the latest updates on the fire.
 We checked social media and the TV to get current information, but updates were not coming fast enough.
 After waiting for what seemed too long, one family member drove up the street to see what was happening and was met by a skateboarder alerting neighbors that the police had just informed him to evacuate, our neighborhood was now at a Level 3.
 We never received this notification on our cell phones, and numerous neighbors on our street had no idea there was a Level 2 let alone Level 3 evacuation for our neighborhood.
 Thankfully through texts, calls, and door knocking, the message got out.

 We left our house with a few bags, three dogs and a goldfish, split between two cars.
 Our exit route was congested with others trying to evacuate so we got split up in the chaos.
 Thankfully we had decided to meet at Rosauer’s on 3rd Ave to re-group and were relieved when everyone arrived safely.
 Through another evacuee from the West Hills, we learned they had opened a shelter at Spokane Falls Community College, but traffic was at a standstill on Sunset Blvd in both directions and it wasn’t clear if Government Way was open.
+At 5:30 pm, we received notification via cell phones that the evacuation order had been lifted.
+We had to wait longer before we returned because the roads were still congested.
+The evacuation was over but, on the drive back home, we received the Level 3 evacuation notification from hours prior.
+The next morning, we received another Level 2 evacuation notice which apparently was made in error.
+The communication was confusing throughout the entire incident, which did nothing to minimize stress levels.

 Driving back into our intact neighborhood and home, the feelings of gratitude and genuine appreciation washed over me for the amazing, coordinated effort of the folks in the air and on the ground who averted this disaster.
 They have my most sincere thanks.